 During a camera inspection, a plumber will feed a long table that has a camera attached at the end of it.
 This camera will take images and send them to a monitor to be recorded and viewed later.
 This cable is waterproof, meaning it can be used while there is water running in the pipes.

 Depending on the extent of the damages and the length of the pipes being evaluated, the average cost for a camera inspection can range anywhere from $100 – $800.
 These rights depend on the location and company.
 In some instances, the plumber may need to snake the pipes to get a better image.
 This can be an additional $100 – $300.

 Hiring a Plumber Today!

-When shopping around for a plumber to hire for a camera inspection, you want to make sure you choose a company that is licensed and trusted in their community.
+When shopping around for a sewer camera inspection cost you can afford, you want to make sure you choose a company that is licensed and trusted in their community.
 Your best bet is ACE Home Services!
 With an A+ rating from the Better Business Bureau in over 20 years of experiences, our services can’t be beat.
 Our experience and trained plumbers can tackle any job.
 Call us today at (602) 943-2000 and ask how we can help you!
 Click here to schedule a plumbing inspection online.